 The College of Physicians and Surgeons of Alberta (CPSA) solicited public input on its document, Advice to the Profession: physician-assisted death, which sets out processes and requirements for determining eligibility, and for administering and reporting medical assistance in dying.
 It also provides guidance for those physicians who do not wish to participate on moral or religious grounds.
 The document was updated and released to the public in December 2015.

-Alberta Health Services has been engaging with multiple stakeholders, including regulatory colleges, as it prepares for the safe delivery of medical assistance in dying, ready for June 6, 2016.
+Alberta Health Services engaged with multiple stakeholders, including regulatory colleges, as it prepared for the safe delivery of medical assistance in dying for June 6, 2016.

-What Alberta is doing to prepare for medical assistance in dying
+What Alberta did to prepare for medical assistance in dying

-Alberta Health, Alberta Health Services, the College of Physicians and Surgeons of Alberta, and other health professional colleges are working together to develop a regulatory framework that is aligned, legally sound, safe and consistent with the Supreme Court ruling.
+Alberta Health, Alberta Health Services, the College of Physicians and Surgeons of Alberta, and other health professional colleges have worked together to develop a regulatory framework that is aligned, legally sound, safe and consistent with the Supreme Court ruling.
 The framework will be respectful, ethical and compassionate to those requesting medical assistance in dying and those providing the service.

 Public consultations in Alberta

-The Supreme Court’s ruling has created broad and sensitive questions that Alberta needs to consider in how we deliver and regulate medical assistance in dying.
-In order to ensure patients, families, healthcare providers and our most vulnerable are sufficiently protected, input from Albertans is required on several key areas.
+The Supreme Court’s ruling created broad and sensitive questions that Alberta needed to consider in how we deliver and regulate medical assistance in dying.
+In order to ensure patients, families, healthcare providers and our most vulnerable are sufficiently protected, input from Albertans was required on several key areas.

 From February 29 to March 31, 2016, Albertans were encouraged to take part in an on-line survey.
-The Alberta government will use the information gathered to inform many of the decisions that will need to be made prior to June 6, 2016.
+The Alberta government used the information gathered to inform many of the decisions that needed to be made prior to June 6, 2016.